 ESPPs can help retain top talent, turning employees into shareowners who have a vested interest in organizational performance.

 Offering an ESPP demonstrates a company’s investment and pride in its employees.
-Make sure you’re spotlighting it to the generation that will benefit from the education you provide for the rest of their careers.
+Make sure you’re spotlighting it to the generations that will benefit from the education you provide for the rest of their careers.